-The New York State Wild, Scenic, and Recreational Rivers Act was created by the state legislature in 1972 to protect and preserve certain rivers considered to have remarkable scenic, recreational, geologic, fish wildlife, historic, cultural, or other similar values.
-The Laboratory has one Wetland and Wild, Scenic, and Recreational Rivers Permit that was opened in 2017.
-The permit is an equivalency permit for the cleanup of a small area of contamination within the Peconic River.
-The Laboratory completed required vegetation monitoring in August 2019 and submitted documentation to NYSDEC to request permit closure.
-A site visit is required and was delayed until summer 2020 due to COVID-19 and the permit closed later in 2020.
+The New York State Wild, Scenic, and Recreational Rivers Act was created by the state legislature in 1972 to protect and preserve certain rivers considered to have remarkable scenic, recreational, geologic, fish and wildlife, historic, cultural, or other similar values.
+The Laboratory had no open permits in 2021.

-3.2.2.2 Title V Permit
+3.2.2.2 SPDES Permit Renewal